mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 The scope of this document is limited to unicast RTP/RTCP.

+This document does not cover signaling for session setup.
+Signaling for RTP over QUIC can be defined in separate documents such as
+{{?I-D.draft-dawkins-avtcore-sdp-rtp-quic}} does for SDP.

 Note that this draft is similar in spirit to but differs in numerous ways from
 {{?I-D.draft-hurst-quic-rtp-tunnelling}}.